 Once the thesis has been submitted for examination, it may not be withdrawn from examination.

 Final form of the thesis

-On completion of the examination two copies of the thesis in permanent hard cover binding, incorporating any necessary amendments or revisions, must be submitted to the Chair of Examiners to be approved.
-Candidates are also required to submit an electronic copy of the thesis to the University of Melbourne ePrints Repository (UMER).
+On completion of the examination one copy of the thesis in permanent hard cover binding, incorporating any necessary amendments or revisions, must be submitted to the Chair of Examiners to be approved.
+Candidates who commenced from January 2007 are also required to submit an electronic copy of the thesis to the University of Melbourne instutional repository (refer to Making your thesis available on the University of Melbourne institutional repository p.
+34).
 Addenda of any length are not accepted.
-One permanent bound copy must be printed on archival quality paper (paper should be approximately 80–100gsm) available from the Co-op Bookshop (in the Baillieu Library Building) or stationery suppliers.
-The words "Produced on archival quality paper" should be printed on the title page of this copy.
-The University logo is not permitted to be used in the thesis.
+The thesis must be printed on archival quality paper (paper should be approximately 80–100gsm) available from the Co-op Bookshop (in the Baillieu Library Building) or stationery suppliers.
+The words "Produced on archival quality paper" should be printed on the title page.

 The following must be printed on the spine of the thesis: